JeremyMedders/LogixLibraries/README.md

 Collections of UDIs, UDTs, and sample programs written in Studio 5000 v35.

-This is my concentrated best-effort approach to implementing object-oriented programming on Rockwell Logix5000-based controllers.
+This is my concentrated best-effort approach to implementing object-oriented programming on Rockwell Logix5000-based controllers while also working to avoid heavy dependencies.

 Parameter naming follows PlantPAx standards, where sensible:
 - Inp_